metafates/schema/README.md

 ## TODO

+- [ ] Support for manual construction (similar to `.parse(...)` in zod) (using codegen)
 - [ ] Stabilize API
 - [ ] Better documentation
 - [x] More tests
-- [ ] Improve performance.
+- [x] Improve performance.
 It should not be a bottleneck for most usecases, especially for basic CRUD apps.
 Still, there is a room for improvement!
 - [ ] Think about validating gRPC generated structs somehow (codegen?)
 - [ ] Add benchmarks for validators itself.
 E.g. email validator
 - [ ] More validation types as seen in https://github.com/go-playground/validator